Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

         1. Click on [Create A Resource](https://ms.portal.azure.com/#create/hub)
         1. On the search bar type **Azure OpenAI** and hit enter
         1. Locate **Azure OpenAI** and click **Create**
-        1. On the **Create Azure OpeanAI** page, provide the following information for the fields on the Basics tab:
+        1. On the **Create Azure OpenAI** page, provide the following information for the fields on the Basics tab:
             * Subscription: The Azure subscription to used for your service.
             * Resource group: The Azure resource group to contain your Azure OpenAI service resource.
 You can create a new group or use a pre-existing group.
             * Region: The location of your instance.
 Different locations can introduce latency, but they don't affect the runtime availability of your resource.